 Founder's Welcome -- Richard N. Rickey

 Here in Central Texas, we have some good but very large public schools.
 We all know that one school size does not fit all students.
 Some of our children do not feel a sense of belonging in a large school.
 There may be too many students in the school and classroom who are not serious about their studies.
 It may feel unsafe.
-For many boys, in particular, while a large school may offer a great sports program, the culture of the school may not be conducive to creating an atmosphere that produces what we at Kingsland refer to as a Citizen, Scholar, Athlete.
 Some students are not reaching their academic and human potential in these settings.
 Private school choices in the area are limited, and for some families unaffordable.

 In 2016, under our Orenda Education umbrella, we opened Nolan Creek School to meet this need.
-The idea behind the school is to offer another public school choice for those students who want a smaller school experience that may be a better fit for their academic, social, physical and moral development.
-Nolan Creek School is designed to serve 250 students in Grades K-5 and eventually, 150 students in Grades 6-8.
+The idea behind the school is to offer another public school choice for those students who want a smaller school experience that may be a better fit for their academic, social, physical, and moral development.
+Nolan Creek School is designed to serve 300 students in Grades K-8.

 All of our schools offer what I call the “Essential R’s”:

-We employ a STEAM learning environment that incorporates on-site teacher led instruction with off-site e-learning that is available to our students twenty four (24) hours a day.
+We employ a STEAM learning environment that incorporates on-site teacher-led instruction with off-site e-learning that is available to our students twenty-four (24) hours a day.
 In this model we have groups of students working together with the teacher as coach, not just a lecturer.
-Blended learning also allows us to use the latest in technology to match the instructional content and delivery tools to the unique learning styles and interests of each student.
+Blended learning also allows us to use the latest technology to match the instructional content and delivery tools to the unique learning styles and interests of each student.

 Whether you are a potential student family member or an interested community citizen that cares about quality education, I encourage you to attend one of our periodic informational sessions to meet us and to learn more.